cgpalmer/ms3-project-2/README.md

 + I ask the user to confirm their password before they can delete their account.
 + The passwords are hashed and a different salt is generated each time a password is made/changed.
 If anyone hacks into database they will not be able to see the passwords.
++ Add a dashboard button to the pages when a user is logged in on mobile/tablet.
+This is for quick and easy access.
+It would look like the settings icon in the dashboard.
 ___
 <span id="technologiesUsed"></span>
 ### Technologies Used